4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 ### Register built-in function returns a result in argument

-If the registered function output a structural type result, like `timestamp`, `date`, `StringRef`, it should be implemented in a way that return the result by argument.
+If the registered function output a structural type result, like `timestamp`, `date`, `StringRef`, it should be implemented in a way that returns the result by argument.
 In addition, we should configure `return_by_arg` as `true`.
 If the result is ***nullable***, we have to reserve another argument for the null flag.

 #### step 1: implement built-in functions to be registered

 We implement a function `timestamp_to_date`to get the month part for a given `timestamp`.
-The input is `timestamp` and the output is nullable `date` which is returned by argurements `codec::Date *output` and `bool *is_null`.
-One stores the output date value and the other one stores null flag.
+The input is `timestamp` and the output is nullable `date` which is returned by arguments `codec::Date *output` and `bool *is_null`.
+One store the output date value and the other one stores the null flag.

 ```c++
 namespace v1 {